 ANSIRH’s office has a library with almost every book published on the topic of abortion, as well as a digital library for journal publications related to abortion.
-As a way of trying to share it with you, we'll periodically compile lists of books and articles we think will interest you.
-The most current list is detailed below; previous lists are archived as downloadable pdfs and include:
+As a way of trying to share it with you, we’ll periodically compile lists of books and articles we think will interest you.
+The most current list of ANSIRH’s suggested reading is detailed below; previous lists are archived as downloadable pdfs and include:

-We include this list in the orientatation package for new ANSIRH staff.
+We include this list in the orientation package for new ANSIRH staff.
 Please feel free to share it with your students or trainees who are interested in an introduction to reproductive health care.
 Key articles are indicated with asterisks.

 Topic 1: Abortion incidence